 - Interest on credit-card spending.
 Usually when you pay with a credit card, interest charges don’t begin until the date of the next statement.
 However, you may be charged interest as soon as you spend abroad – and this will usually be the case for cash machine withdrawals.

-Doing your sums
+Transaction fees: do your sums

 Before you travel, you should check carefully what fees your debit and credit cards impose.
 For example, some of the debit cards provided by the UK’s biggest banks also come with the largest overseas usage charges.